kyma-project/api-gateway/docs/user/technical-reference/05-30-configure-authorizations.md

 title: Configure Authorization (OAuth2, JWT)
 ---

-With the API Gateway Controller, you can secure the services you expose in the following ways:
+With the API Gateway Controller, you can secure the Services you expose in the following ways:

 - with OAuth2 tokens
 - with JWT tokens